Center for Wellness Policies & Procedures

 - Diagnosis of a psychiatric disability and methodology used to obtain diagnosis

 - Accommodation, treatment, and medication history

 - Statement describing symptom(s) mitigated by the presence of the animal

 - Statement that the animal is necessary in order to provide access to the institute’s residential program

 Conflicting Needs/Health Concerns

-The Center for Wellness and Disability Services and the Office of Housing and Residential Life will take steps to notify the relevant members of the community of the presence of animals on campus.
-Individuals with health or safety-related concerns or medical conditions impacted by the presence of animals should contact the Center for Wellness and Disability Services.
+The Center for Wellness and the Office of Housing and Residential Life will take steps to notify the relevant members of the community of the presence of animals on campus.
+Individuals with health or safety-related concerns or medical conditions impacted by the presence of animals should contact the Center for Wellness.

 Temporary Impairment Policy

 Wentworth subscribes to the policies set forth in the Americans with Disabilities Act Amendments Act of 2008 (ADAAA) and in Section 504 of the Rehabilitation Act of 1973, which mandate equal opportunity in educational programs and activities for students with disabilities.
 A temporary impairment is not considered a disability.
 Although the Institute is not required by law to assist students with temporary impairments, on a case by case basis, the Center for Wellness will attempt to facilitate the student’s inclusion into the Wentworth community.
 Timely, honest communication regarding the circumstances around the temporary impairment will help to construct a reasonable solution.

 The primary responsibility for seeking assistance and support lies with the student.
 It is recommended that the student requesting accommodations for a temporary impairment contact The Center for Wellness to discuss the impact in a post-secondary environment.
 In addition, the student is required to submit information from a medical treatment provider delineating the following information: